divideandconquer/go-merge/README.md

 # go-merge
 go-merge is a golang library for recursively merging data.
-Is will merge and overwrite maps, structs, and other basic golang types as long as the base data and the override data are of a similar structure.
+It will merge and overwrite maps, structs, and other basic golang types as long as the base data and the override data are of a similar structure.

 ## Usage